Eadgyth/Programming-Editor/README.md

 2) To develop plugins that can do specialized work with text files.
 Presently, a plugin would implement the interface 'Pluggable' in the 'plugins' package.
-An implementing plugin receives a reference to EditorAccess class which provides a reference to the text area object (JTExtPane) in the currently selected tab, methods to modify text and amethod to add a graphical view in the main window.
+An implementing plugin receives a reference to EditorAccess class which provides a reference to the text area object (JTextPane) in the currently selected tab, methods to modify text and a method to add a graphical view in the main window.
 <p>
 DOCUMENTATION <br>